 The Golden Fleece is an inn in York, England, which has a pub on the ground floor and four guest bedrooms above.
-Built in built in 1503 and claims to be the most haunted public house in York.
+Built in 1503 and claims to be the most haunted public house in York.
 We booked a room for the night to see if we’d have any luck documenting anything or having an experience of our own.
 My wife, Sarah is very sceptical and ‘’down to earth’’ on all matters paranormal.
 This night would prove to perhaps be something of a ‘’game changer’’ for her.
 Maybe.

 There are thought to be fifteen spectres in residence at the hotel, but the most noted of which and the most talked about is Lady Alice Peckett, wife of John Peckett, who used to be the mayor of York and also the owner of the hotel.
 Many guests have reported seeing Alice wandering the corridors of the hotel, moving furniture around and walking up and down staircases in the small hours of the night.